Evaluation System

 chain.reverse() # root-cause first

 Code often contains try/except blocks that catch and hide type errors.
-Phase 1 uses AST analysis to find try bodies and re-executes them in isolation:
+Tier 1 uses AST analysis to find try bodies and re-executes them in isolation to surface errors that would otherwise be swallowed.

 How It Works